GUIDELINES FOR COMPANIES USE OF THE TRUSTPILOT SERVICE

 - can otherwise document his/her use of the Company's service, including via correspondence or other interaction with the Company.

-(These are collectively referred to as "Service Experience" in the following.)
+(These are collectively referred to as "Service Experiences" in the following.)

-When the Company sends invitations to its Users inviting them to review the Company on Trustpilot, the Company must observe the following rules.
+When the Company sends invitations to its Users inviting them to review the Company or a product on Trustpilot, the Company must observe the following rules.
 The rules apply regardless of whether review invitations are sent via the Company's own system or through our review invitation services:

 1.1 The Company must ensure that Users are invited equally and identically to submit reviews about their experience with the Company.